cn-tools/cntools_FreshRssExtensions/xExtension-FilterTitle/README.md

 ## Documentation

-You can specify whether the specified keywords should be used as a blacklist or as a whitelist.
+You can define keywords to be used as blacklist or whitelist.
+Those on the blacklist have higher priority than those on the whitelist.

 Each line is checked individually.
 In addition to normal texts, RegEx expressions can also be defined.
-These must be able to be evaluated using the PHP function preg_match.
+These must be able to be evaluated using the PHP function `preg_match`.

 Examples: